Pingasa chlora

 Pingasa chlora, the white looper moth or flower-eating caterpillar, is a species of moth of the family Geometridae first described by Caspar Stoll in 1782.
-It is found Sundaland, the Philippines, Sulawesi and from the Moluccas to Queensland, Australia.
+It is found in Sundaland, the Philippines, Sulawesi and from the Moluccas to Queensland, Australia.

 Larvae have been reared on leaves of Euroschinus and from Flindersia species.
 It is considered a pest on Nephelium lappaceum and Litchi chinensis in Australia.
 Other recorded food plants include Euroschinus falcata, Rhodomyrtus tomentosa and Flindersia schottiana.